Table of contents:

 Overall, the leading dating risks for women include:

 Personal information misuse.
-25% of people share their name publicly in dating website profiles.
+Nearly fourth part of people share their name publicly in dating website profiles.
 One in ten have shared their address and naked photos.
 It’s a serious concern since someone may use these details for fraud, sending threats, predating the person, etc.

 Physical, sexual, and psychological abuse.
 One in ten sex offenders uses online dating resources to meet their victims.
 Unfortunately, women are also never protected from physical and emotional abuse when meeting with strangers.
 Hence, these are some other risks to mind in safe dating rules.